Tools & Resources

 (1) A program cannot expel or un-enroll a child from Head Start because of a child’s behavior.

-For children who are engaging in challenging behaviors, an entire chapter of the teacher strategy guide, Promoting Resilience in Preschoolers, helps guide teachers to better understand WHY a child may be using a negative behavior as well as a process for developing a positive guidance plan.
+For children who are engaging in challenging behaviors, an entire chapter of the teacher strategy guide, Promoting Resilience in Preschoolers (the DECA Preschool Strategies Guide), helps guide teachers to better understand why a child may be using a negative behavior as well as a process for developing a positive guidance plan.

-All of the strategies and supports offered by Devereux to address children’s challenging behaviors are research-informed and evidence-based.
+All the strategies and supports offered by the Devereux Center for Resilient Children (DCRC) to address children’s challenging behaviors are research-informed and evidence-based.

-In addition to the DECA Program resources, Devereux also offers two additional resources that are specifically designed to provide educators and parents with practical resources to address the needs of children who are engaging in extremely challenging behaviors, including:
+In addition to the DECA Program resources, DCRC also offers an additional resource that is specifically designed to provide educators and parents with practical resources to address the needs of children who are engaging in extremely challenging behaviors:

-FLIP IT!
-Transforming Challenging Behavior – FLIP IT is a strategy that offers a simple, kind, strength-based, commonsense and effective four-step process to address children’s day-to-day challenging behavior.
-The four steps are embodied in the FLIP IT mnemonic, which stands for F-Feeling, L-Limits, I-Inquiries and P-Prompts.
-FLIP IT is evidence-based and transforms best practice into a strategy that is easy to remember, applicable in a variety of challenging situations and portable.
+FLIP IT! ® Transforming Challenging Behavior.
+FLIP IT is a strategy that offers a simple, kind, strength-based, commonsense, and effective four-step process to address children’s day-to-day challenging behavior.
+The four steps are embodied in the FLIP mnemonic, which stands for F – Feelings, L – Limits, I – Inquiries, and P – Prompts.
+FLIP IT is evidence-based and transforms best practice into a strategy that is easy to remember, applicable in a variety of challenging situations, and portable.

 1302.33 Child screenings and assessments